Irmengarde Eberle: Life and career

+In 1928, Irmengarde gave birth to a curly-haired boy named Paul.
+Out-of-wedlock birth was much more socially acceptable in 1928 than in the previous decades, but it must still have been daunting.

 Eberle's second book, Hop, Skip and Fly, was published in 1937.
 After its success, she became a full-time writer.
 Alongside this, she was a contributing editor of the New York Woman magazine from 1937 to 1938.
 In 1937, her third book, Sea-Horse Adventure, was published.

 In 1940, she was an editor for a Work Projects Administration project.
 In 1948, she reviewed children's books for the New York Herald.

 Eberle wrote books about animals as part of her series titled "Lives Here", and she wrote about human-made materials in her series "New World".

 In 1953, Eberle married Arnold Wolfgang Koehler Jr. Around 1955, her and her husband wrote The Golden Stamp Book of Napoleon as part of Simon & Schuster's Golden Stamp Books series.
 In 1956, she was selected as an officer of The Authors Guild, becoming the guild's secretary.

 She died on February 27, 1979.
 Her work and other documents are held in the collections of the University of Minnesota, Minneapolis, University of Oregon, and University of Southern Mississippi.